giucris/yasp/README.md

 ```

 The YaspApp will interpolate the yml content provided with environment variable, parse the yml into a YaspExecution and
-execute it via a YaspService
+execute it via a YaspService.

-Take a look at the YaspService and YaspCore modules section for more detail.
+Take a look at the YaspService and YaspCore modules section for more detail on how it works.

 ### YaspService